 - 6 cups Beef Broth

-- ½ - ¾ cup Broken Vermicelli Noodles or other broken thin noodle or pastina (use more or less noodles depending on how thick or brothy you like your soup)
+- ½ - ¾ cup Broken Vermicelli Noodles or other broken thin noodle or pastina (adjust quantity based on desired thickness)

 - 10 ounces Frozen Mixed Vegetables defrosted (cooked to about half the time recommended on the package instructions) We use a combination of carrots, peas, corn, and green beans.